PlatinumVox/Sai-Alawo/Alawo Complete.md

 sensitive data as their sole cargo, or hide it in their cache.

 *Radio*
-This ancient form of communication is used for a wide range of communications between individuals, cities, space stations, and [[Dirigible]].
+This ancient form of communication is used for a wide range of communications between individuals, cities, space craft, and [[Dirigible]].

 ## Technology
 ##### **Computers**